 For the single 10 msec link experiment with 5% loss rate, the packet delay distribution is presented in Figure 6.
 As expected, 95% of the packets arrive at the destination in about 10 milliseconds.
-Most of the losses are recovered, showing a total latency of 30 msec plus an additional delay due to the inter-arrival time of the packets required for the receiver to detect the loss, and about 0.5% of the packets are not recovered.
+Most of the losses are recovered, showing a total latency of 30 msec plus an additional delay due to the inter-arrival time of the packets required for the receiver to detect the loss, and about 0.5% of the packets could not be recovered.
+Lost packets are shown as no delay measured, between 99.5 and 100%.

 In the case of uniform loss probability the delay of the recovered packets is almost constant.
 However, when the link experiences loss bursts, multiple packets are likely to be lost in a row, and therefore it takes longer for the receiver to detect the loss.
-The increase of the interval Δ (the time it takes to detect a loss) results in a higher delay for the recovered packets.
+The increase of the interval $\Delta$ (the time it takes to detect a loss) results in a higher delay for the recovered packets.
 Obviously, the higher the burstiness, the higher the chance for consecutive losses, and we can see that the packet delay is mostly affected at 75% burstiness.

 Figure 7 shows the delay distribution for the two-link network, where both links experience 5% uniform distribution loss rate.
 As in the single link experiment, most of the losses are recovered, with the exception of 1% of the packets.
 We notice, however, a small fraction of packets (slightly less than 0.25%) that are lost and recovered on both links, and that arrive with a latency of about 66 msec.
-This was expected to happen with the compound probability of loss on each link, $p_c = 0.05 \cdot 0.05$.
+This was expected to happen with the compound probability of loss on each link, $p_c = 0.05 \cdot 0.05$ .
 Burstiness results for the two-link network, not plotted in the figure, follow the same pattern as shown in Figure 6.